 Each of the corporations is a separate tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
-Management represents that the Organization had no unrelated business income during the years ended June 30, 2014 and 2013.
+Management represents that the Organization had no unrelated business income during the years ended June 30, 2015 and 2014.
 Accordingly, no provisions for federal, state or local taxes are included in the consolidated financial statements.

 The Organization performs an annual assessment for any uncertainty in income tax positions, which includes an analysis of whether there are any tax positions the Organization takes with regard to unrelated business income, related deductions applied, or other activities that may jeopardize their tax exempt status and thus would meet the definition of an uncertain tax position.
-As of June 30, 2014, tax filing periods for the years ended 2010 and prior are closed.
 No tax liability accrual was recorded relating to material uncertain positions taken as management believes there are none.